A SIMPLE ACT OF KINDNESS

 father had given up on me too fast.
 Okay, so I was

-useless with mechanical things, but I was excellent with
+hand, I was excellent with

 games like chess and logic puzzles.